1. A 20 gallon tank for one goldfish,

 goldfish average 6 to 8 inches in length and therefore need a big tank

-It is for these two reasons that goldfish need a big tank for just one
+I suggest getting a longer tank rather than a tall tank.
+For these reasons goldfish need a big tank for just one

 2.Reason: Goldfish are very dirty fish when they